MorningDewDelight/Udacity_no_show_apptmts/README.md

 4.What factors are important for us to know in order to predict if a patient will show up for their scheduled appointment?

-    The following factors might have impact on predicting if the patient will show up for their scheduled appointment Age group
+    The following factors might have impact on predicting if the patient will show up for their scheduled appointment:
+        Age group
         Alcoholism
         SMS received has negative impact